Administrative Procedures for Establishing and Operating Small-Scale Gold Mining Businesses in Partnership Arrangements

 3. Building Credibility with Potential Partners

 To build trust and credibility with potential partners or investors, it is important to invite them to your office.
 This demonstrates your commitment and professionalism.
-Having visible equipment such as a jackhammer or a generator in your office can further reinforce the perception that you are well-prepared and ready to operate.
+Having visible equipment such as a or a in your office can further reinforce the perception that you are well-prepared and ready to operate.

 4. Preliminary Negotiations and Verification